Skip to main content

 How does Instrumentl use 990 filings and the BMF in the 990 Report Pages?

-Instrumentl is able to automatically parse information into the 990 Report page when we receive e-filed 990 filings.
+Instrumentl automatically populates the 990 Report page when we receive e-filed 990 filings.
 This allows us to provide information and insights about giving amounts, past grantees, NTEE codes, and other relevant metrics.
-Instrumentl uses the BMF to help validate information and provide updates to names, assets, and other data points.
+Instrumentl uses the BMF to validate information and update names, assets, and other data points.

 Why doesn’t this funder have 990 data and insights available?